The Pure derived category of quasi-coherent sheaves: Pure acyclic complexes of -modules

+\begin{example} Assume that $X = \mathrm{Proj} R[x_0,x_1,...,x_n]$ is the projective $n$-space over a noetherian commutative ring $R$.
+The structure sheaf $\CO_X$ is not pure projective.
+If it is pure projective then any short exact sequence ending in $\CO_X$ splits ($\CO_X$ is flat and so any short exact sequences ending in $\CO_X$ is pure).
+It follows that $\CO_X$ is projective and so by \cite[Proposition III.
+6.3]{H}, $\Ext_{\CO_X}^i(\CO_X,\CG)\cong\mathrm{H}^i(X,\CG)=0$ for any $\CO_X$ module $\CG$ and any $i>0$.
+But, this is a contradiction with \cite[Theorem III.
+3.7]{H} and \cite[Theorem III.
+5.1]{H}.
+Consequently, $\CO_X$ is a non-pure projective finitely presented $\CO_X$-module. \end{example} \begin{example} Vector bundles over $X$ are not pure projective.
+Since any pure projective flat $\CO_X$-module is projective.
+We known that projective objects are rare in $\mathfrak{Qco}X$ (\cite[Ex.
+III.
+6.2]{H}) and any vector bundle is flat $\CO_X$-module. \end{example}

 Let $\CE$ be the class of all pure exact sequences in $\mathfrak{Qco}X$.
-A sequence of complexes of $\CO_X$-modules is called a conflation if it is degree-wise pure exact, i.e. for any $n\in\Z$, the sequence is pure exact sequence of $\CO_X$-modules.
-This induces an exact structure on $\C(X)$ which is called pure exact structure.
-Let $\mathbf{E}$ be the class of all conflations in $\C(X)$.
-In the language of \cite[Section 3]{Sto13}, $(\C(X), \mathbf{E})$ is an efficient exact category.
-In the present section, we select this \textbf{exact} structure and prove that the pair $(\CPX,\CPX^\perp)$ is a complete cotorsion theory whenever $\CPX$ is the full subcategory of $\C(X)$ consisting of all pure acyclic complexes.
+This class induces an exact structure on the category $\C(X)$ of all complexes (complexes are write cohomologically) in $\mathfrak{Qco}X$ as follows.
+A sequence of complexes of $\CO_X$-modules is called a conflation in $\C(X)$ if it is degree-wise pure exact, i.e. for any $n\in\Z$,